 St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 No passport?
-No problem with this family’s reviews of the U.S. Virgin Islands to help you decide which of America’s Caribbean isles is right for your family beach vacation.
+No problem with our family’s reviews of the U.S. Virgin Islands to help you decide which of America’s Caribbean isles is right for your family beach vacation.

 American family in search of a hassle-free Caribbean vacation?
 It’s a no-brainer: the U.S. Virgin Islands.
 No need for passports or foreign currency, everybody speaks English, and your hair dryer works without voltage attachments.
 Jumbo jets fly to the main airport and puddle jumpers make it easy to get from island to island.
 Just get used to driving on the wrong side of the road.